auraxangelic/libgdx-tts/README.md

 # libgdx-tts
 Library for a text-to-speech synthesizer for LibGDX.
 Available for desktop and android apps.

+Note: If you need to compile for iOS, make sure you're on at least libGDX version 1.13.0

 ## Releases

 For the latest release, download the jar here: